Are the British police armed?

 On the other hand, the 1980s and 1990s saw rising violent crime, and the increased use of firearms by criminals.
 The 1993 killing of PC Pat Dunne in Clapham, south London, was a particular watershed.

-Any decision by the police to use firearms raises questions of propriety and proportionality.
-Some incidents have been particularly controversial, such as the shooting of a man in Brixton in 2001.
+In the early 2000s, there were a number of controversies involving armed police, including the shooting of a man in Brixton in 2001.
 After firing six rounds into the target, the police discovered that the lethal firearm they thought the man was carrying was actually a cigarette lighter shaped as a gun.
 This incident followed the shooting of Harry Stanley, shot dead by armed police in East London in 1999 as he was returning home from the pub carrying a coffee table leg in a plastic bag.

-And in July 2005, Jean Charles de Menezes was shot dead at Stockwell Tube Station by police who had mistaken him for a terrorist.
-The Crown Prosecution Service decided there was insufficient evidence to bring prosecutions against any individual officers, but implemented proceedings in 2007 against the office of the Commissioner of Police of the Metropolis for failing to protect the health, safety and welfare of Mr de Menezes.
+In July 2005, Jean Charles de Menezes was shot dead at Stockwell Tube Station by police who had mistaken him for a terrorist.
+The Crown Prosecution Service decided there was insufficient evidence to bring prosecutions against any individual officers, but implemented proceedings in 2007 against the office of the Commissioner of Metropolitan Police for failing to protect the health, safety and welfare of Mr de Menezes.
 The Metropolitan Police Service was fined £175,000 with £385,000 costs.

-These incidents have undermined public confidence in the ability of the police to assess what is a proportionate response to individual threats, and have fuelled calls for the police to use only non-lethal weapons in all operations.
+These incidents led some to call for the police to use only non-lethal weapons in all operations.

 In 2004 Taser stun guns were made available to authorised firearms officers in England and Wales and a twelve month trial began in September 2007 in ten police forces to decide whether Tasers should be issued to specially trained police units who are not firearms officers.
 Following the success of the trial it was decided to allow Chief Officers of all forces in England and Wales to extend Taser use to specially trained units with effect from 1st December 2008.